Key Takeaways

 The 6 Scams

 The more systematic Old Town scam is the menu-switch: posted menu outside with one set of prices, menu at the table with per-kilogram fish pricing and 'recommended' larger portions, and welcome bread/olives added as cover charges.
-The 'DON'T LET SMALL THINGS AND CHEAP SCAMS RUIN YOUR HOLIDAY' r/crete thread (comments/1lm62ij) captures the community frustration: 'Yes there are cheap scams and people preying on scamming the tourists.
+The 'DON'T LET SMALL THINGS AND CHEAP SCAMS RUIN YOUR HOLIDAY' traveler threads captures the community frustration: 'Yes there are cheap scams and people preying on scamming the tourists.
 Yes those things can happen.'
-For older travelers on a cruise day-excursion or guided tour to Chania, the harbour is exactly where the itinerary will drop you — making this one of the most commonly-encountered Greek tourist-menu scams for the demographic.
+For older travelers on a cruise day-excursion or guided tour to Chania, the harbor is exactly where the itinerary will drop you — making this one of the most commonly-encountered Greek tourist-menu scams for the demographic.

 Red Flags

-- Harbour-front restaurant has no menu posted visibly outside
+- Harbor-front restaurant has no menu posted visibly outside

 - Menu at the table differs from the one posted at the entrance